Skip to Content

-There is a ton of mowers for sale out there; unfortunately, many of them are complete lemons with little to no serviceable life remaining.
 But if you know what you are looking for, you can, without a doubt, get a cracking deal.
-I’m a mechanic, and in this post, I’ll guide you through the whole process.
+I’m a mechanic, and I will guide you through the process.

 A used mower is worth buying so long as the mower deck is rust-free, the deck level adjusters work without binding, the self-drive system works without issue, the blade assembly is sound, and the engine runs well without smoking.